scardine/pingport/README.md

 Well, Python is likely to be present on any Linux machine so it is a great tool for fast prototyping and making ad hoc scripts.
-Before Python, Perl used to be the swiss army knife of choice for the network administrator - but Python is an order of magnitude easier to maintain (I kid you not, sometimes I had trouble understanding my own scripts a couple weeks after I wrote them).
+Before Python, Perl used to be the swiss army knife of choice for the network administrator - but Python is an order of magnitude easier to maintain (I kid you not, sometimes I had trouble understanding my own Perl scripts a couple weeks after I wrote them).

 ## Why RRD?